Tucano LineINCL. Golden Wings, Navigator Models

 If anyone knows the main individuals behind Tucano, it should not all surprise you.
 These same individuals tried for several years to be part of the GJ Team, but unfortunately, we did not feel comfortable with them so this was their way of revenge for not teaming up with them.
 Such is life in business and unfortunately, this does go on everyday in the corporate world.
 Fortunately for both GJ & AC, Tucano failed to have the knowledge to realize that these moulds had not been "tweaked" yet and were not the final products.
 Although I cannot speak for AC, I happen to know that we had issues with the prototypes that had never been corrected when they went to Tucano.
 That tells the Tucano story so it is up to you if you want to support a company that has harmed your two favorite manufacturers!

-Much of the collectorate at the time was less than impressed by TucanoLine’s behaviour and refused to buy the models.
-Another strategy was also utilised by Zvyssig and he created a series of other brands to hide his models behind, such as Golden Wings and Navigator Models.
+Much of the collectorate at the time was less than impressed by TucanoLine’s behaviour and some refused to buy his models.
+Another strategy was also utilised by Zvyssig and he created another brand to hide his models behind,which he called Golden Wings.
 Often the same models would be released twice under different brands in an effort to increase prices by saying they were limited to x number of releases under one brand.

 In 2003 Zvyssig ordered a huge number of models from his Hong Kong agent Imperial Models but did not pay for them.
 With TucanoLine (and the sub-brands) effectively dead Zvyssig exited the market leaving Imperial with a warehouse full of unpaid models.
 Rather than going bankrupt Imperial, assisted by Gemini Jets looking to recoup some of their lost costs, repackaged the models as Phoenix Models and sold them on.

-Above: The Tucano DC-10 is very poor whereas the ERJ-145 is actually quite good
+Above: The Tucano DC-10 is very poor whereas the ERJ-145 (below right) is actually quite good

 TucanoLine was often referred to by collectors as Tucrappo or Tucriminal, and the repackaging of the models to Phoenix was not particularly well thought of.
 However somehow out of this mess Phoenix has become one of the most important brands in 1:400 scale.